0xallie/shrugbot/README.md

 ## Usage

-Send `@New_Shrug_Bot [text]` in any Telegram chat, and the shrug emote will be appended to whatever text you write.
+Send `@ShrugRobot [text]` in any Telegram chat, and the shrug emote will be appended to whatever text you write.
 (You don't have to write anything, you can also just send a shrug by itself.)

 ## Installation